life-itself/tao/onboarding/README.md

 ## Working With Us

-For more information about processes at Life Itself, check out our guide to [Working With Us](https://tao.artearthtech.com/working-with-us/)
+For more information about common processes at Life Itself, including getting paid and taking holiday, check out our guide to [Working With Us](https://tao.artearthtech.com/working-with-us/).

+## FAQs

+Please visit our [FAQs](https://tao.artearthtech.com/onboarding-faq/) for more information on how we get work done at Life Itself.